2018 Annual Conference

 MRA Author Luncheons have a fresh new format!
 Take a break from sessions to enjoy a meal while you engage with ground-breaking national authors, Marc Brown (Saturday) and Jason Reynolds (Sunday).

 Round off your conference experience by meeting author and illustrator, Marc Brown.
 Why is Arthur the aardvark on TV?
 During Saturday’s luncheon, Marc will discuss the road that Arthur took from book format to the screen, and how print and television mediums can be used together to further enhance the reading experience for children.
 Don’t miss out on this exclusive ticketed event.
 Marc Brown, creator of a hit PBS television show, will only be speaking at the Saturday Author Luncheon.
 The cost of the luncheon is $30.00.
-A book signing will follow the luncheon.
+A book signing will follow the luncheon in the exhibit hall.

 Join Nerdy Book Club co-founders, Donalyn Miller and Colby Sharp, at this year’s Nerdy Book Club Luncheon.
 The Nerdy Book Club blog believes that every reader has value and voice in their community.
 Nerdy is a community blog that invites teachers, librarians, and authors to share their enthusiasm for engaging students with reading.
 Attendees will discuss new books and resources, and reflect on their reading experiences.
 Each attendee will receive a copy of Nerdy Book Club co-founder Colby Sharp’s debut book The Creativity Project.
 The cost of this Saturday luncheon is $32.00.